-Philanthropic support of scientists in the Diabetes & Metabolism Research Institute at City of Hope advances the fight against diabetes.
-This report highlights just a few of the exciting projects that were made possible because of this partnership.
+Your philanthropic support of scientists in the Diabetes & Metabolism Research Institute at City of Hope advances the fight against diabetes.
+This report highlights just a few of the exciting projects that were made possible because of your partnership.

 To Our City of Hope Community,